samjose-nl/test-repo/README.md

 # test-repo
-A personal repository for test cases
+A simple repository for open test cases.
-I am a programmer.
 I work on Magento, CakePHP, MySQL, and on.